openconfig/featureprofiles/feature/experimental/gribi/otg_tests/programming_with_reload/README.md

 ## Procedure

+*   TEST#1

-*   Deploy Setup#1 as above.
+    1. Deploy Setup#1 as above.

-*   Validate traffic is passing over the primary path.

-*   Perform entire device reload.

-*   Deploy Setup#1 as above.
-If the system is not ready, gRIBI returns UNAVAILABLE till it is ready, and indeed reattempts will be made every 30 seconds with max timeout of 3 minutes

-*   Send IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1`, and validate that ATE port-2 receives the traffic after DECAP-ENCAP over the primary path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.
+    2. Validate traffic is passing over the primary path sending IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1` and validate that ATE port-2 receives the traffic after DECAP-ENCAP over the primary path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.

-*   Shutdown DUT port-2 interface, and validate that ATE port-3 receives the decapsulated traffic with `InnerDstIP_1`.

-*   Perform the entire device reload again.
+    3. Perform entire device reload.

-*   Deploy Setup#2 as above.
-If system is not ready, gRIBI returns UNAVAILABLE till it is ready, and indeed reattempts needs to be made.
+    4. Redeploy Setup#1 as above.
+If the system is not ready, gRIBI returns UNAVAILABLE till it is ready, and indeed reattempts will be made every 30 seconds with max timeout of 3 minutes.

+    5. Shutdown DUT port-2 interface.

+    6. Validate that ATE port-3 receives the decapsulated traffic with `InnerDstIP_1`.

+*   Test#2

+    1. Deploy Setup#2 as above.

-*   Send IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1`, and validate that ATE port-2 receives the traffic over the primary path.
+    2. Validate traffic is passing over the primary path sending IPinIP traffic to `OuterDstIP_1` with inner IP as `InnerDstIP_1`, and validate that ATE port-2 receives the traffic.

+    3. Perform entire device reload.

+    4. Redeploy Setup#1 as above.
+If the system is not ready, gRIBI returns UNAVAILABLE till it is ready, and indeed reattempts will be made every 30 seconds with max timeout of 3 minutes.

-*   Shutdown DUT port-2 interface, and validate that ATE port-3 receives the traffic after DECAP-ENCAP over a backup path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.
+    5. Shutdown DUT port-2 interface.

+    6. Validate that ATE port-3 receives the traffic after DECAP-ENCAP over a backup path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.

 ## Config Parameter coverage